jonathan-doenz/hhhml/datastory.md

 >We investigate the impact of a large-scale Mexican program to replace dirt floors with cement floors on child health and adult happiness.
 We find that replacing dirt floors with cement significantly improves the health of young children measured by decreases in the incidence of parasitic infestations, diarrhea, and the prevalence of anemia, and an improvement in children's cognitive development.
 Additionally, we find significant improvements in adult welfare measured by increased satisfaction with their housing and quality of life, as well as by lower scores on depression and perceived stress scales.

-The authors use least-squares regression techniques to measure the impact of Piso Firme, a government program to replace dirt floors with cement, on a several regressor variables.
-For copyright purposes we can't link to the main paper,

-but you can find a description of all of the variables the author's investigated [here](https://github.com/epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/blob/master/README.pdf).
+The authors use least-squares regression techniques to measure the impact of Piso Firme, a government program to replace dirt floors with cement, on several regressor variables.
+For copyright purposes we can't link to the main paper, but you can find a description of all of the variables the author's investigated [here](https://github.com/epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/blob/master/README.pdf).

 From a high level, we determined that the paper thoroughly analyses the data provided and rigorously shows using linear regressors that the implementation of the Piso Firme program had a statistically significant impact on the dependent variables shown.
 We aim to extend this analysis in two distinct ways.
 First, we use classifiers and the associated feature importances to further confirm or reject the conclusions found by the original authors' regression analyses.
 Second, we aim to build regressors that predicts the features collected in the 2005 survey that most generalizeable to other areas of public policy.
 Importantly, we aim to build these regressors using only features from the 2000 census.
 The ability to successfully derive the survey features from the census data would indicate that executing the 2005 survey was not necessary, and that time and funding allotted to similar future public policy surveys could be saved.